ComplianceAsCode/content/tests/README.md

 UEFI based machines.
 Therefore, you can't use them with Automatus.

 *TIP*: Create a snapshot as soon as your VM is setup.
 This way, you can manually revert in case the test run breaks something and fails to revert.
-Do not use snapshot names starting with `ssg_`.\
+Do not use snapshot names starting with the `_ssgts` prefix.
 You can create a snapshot using `virsh` or `virt-manager`.

 ## Container backends